RachWalm/dog-api/README.md

 Therefore, the priorities were going to be that it was essential to do user_profile, dog_profile, posts, comments and request_form (user would be set up as part of registration functionality and not by part of this development).

-Time dependent would be the favourite and then emoji.
+Time dependent would be then favourite and then emoji.
 With looking at allowing an adopter to post on their dogs timeline as a final functionality that would probably have to be a future development.

 #### Final implemented diagram